Feedback and listening

 Key Ideas

-2. Truth triggers are about accuracy
+Truth triggers

-4. Identity triggers are about self-story
+Identity triggers

 Practical Takeaways